Q: What would a federal tax credit for gifts to scholarship-granting organizations mean?

 Q: Can I donate stocks and receive a tax credit?

-A: Yes, currently stock gifts are eligible for the federal tax credits.
+A: No, stock gifts are not eligible for the federal tax credits.

 Q: If I donate to a state tax credit program, can I get a tax credit on both my state and federal taxes?